model-checking/kani/kani-docs/src/tutorial-kinds-of-failure.md

 In this section:

-1. We saw RMC spot potential bounds check errors.
+1. We saw Kani spot potential bounds check errors.
-2. We saw RMC spot actually-unsafe dereferencing of a raw pointer to invalid memory.
+2. We saw Kani spot actually-unsafe dereferencing of a raw pointer to invalid memory.
-3. We saw RMC spot a division by zero error.
+3. We saw Kani spot a division by zero error.
-4. We saw RMC spot overflowing addition.
+4. We saw Kani spot overflowing addition.
 5. As an exercise, we tried proving an assertion (finding the midpoint) that was not completely trivial.